 Follow the right steps to close your bank account and move on today.
-You’ll avoid any unnecessary bank fees and be ready for a fresh start.
+You'll avoid unnecessary bank fees and be ready for a fresh start.

 Frequently Asked Questions

-Q: How can I find the best bank accounts for me?
+How can I find the best bank accounts for me?

 The online marketplace has opened a whole new stream of banks available to you.
 While hometown, brick-and-mortar banks still have their place, you may find the perks of an online bank meet your needs.

-Q: Are there bank accounts beyond checking and savings I should consider?
+Are there bank accounts beyond checking and savings I should consider?

 Banking goes beyond the standard checking and savings accounts.
 Banks offer accounts to meet all types of financial needs.